Table of Contents

 Detailed view for specific operations:

-• Purpose: Detailed tactical events for specific operations
+• Purpose: Detailed tactical events for a single operation

-• Time Period: Focused on specific operation dates
+• Time Period: Focused on that operation's dates

 How to Switch Views